 The ESHRE Capri Workshop Group (2009).
 Intrauterine insemination.
 Human Reproduction Update; 15 (3): 265–277.64

-FAQs from users: 'What are the main female infertility tests?', 'Is it possible to have assisted reproductive treatment for female infertility in a hospital?', 'Is there any surgical treatment for female infertility?' and 'Are there any natural treatments for female infertility?'.
+FAQs from users: 'What are the results like for female infertility treatments?', 'What are the possible treatment options for female infertility?', 'What are the main female infertility tests?', 'Is it possible to have assisted reproductive treatment for female infertility in a hospital?', 'Are there any surgical treatments for female infertility?' and 'Are there any natural treatments for female infertility?'.

 More information about Michelle Lorraine Embleton